working in high risk environment

 Permit to Work (PTW) is the foundation that ISSOW builds on.
 It’s the formalised process that ensures hazardous work:

-• Is clearly defined,
+• is clearly defined

 Traditionally, PTW was a paper-based system.
 Paper forms would capture task details and a manual sign-off w0uld allow work to proceed.